actions/attest/README.md

 Attestations can be verified using the [`attestation` command in the GitHub CLI][5].

+See [Using artifact attestations to establish provenance for builds][9] for more information on artifact attestations.

 ## Usage

 Within the GitHub Actions workflow which builds some artifact you would like to